algoafrofutures/algoafrofutures.github.io/content/_index.md

 (Algo|Afro) Futures will take place between April - June at Vivid Projects and will consist of four sessions.
 Dates will be confirmed in response to lockdown restrictions and participant availability.

-The call is open now until 23:59 on 28th February GMT.
+The call is open now until 23:59 on 14th March GMT.
 Applications submitted after this date will not be considered.

 Four successful applicants will be selected to take part.